jaronthudson/frustracean/README.md

 The behind-the-scenes language work uses the Wikipedia crates for connecting to Wikipedia and filtering out the html tags.
-I created a large vector of tuples of languages ("en", "English"), and by constructing a url out of the language abbreviation content in different languages can be requested from Wikipedia.
+I created a large vector of tuples of languages ("en", "English"), and by constructing a url out of the language abbreviations, content in different languages can be requested from Wikipedia.
 I then randomly get a page, then get the content from the page.
 I split the strings into a vector, then return the longest string from the vector.
 This creates strings of widely varying lengths: I choose the longest to avoid getting strings that are far too short.
 Some languages have many very short pages